Connection Error

 David T.

 "Superannuation splitting was the confusing part for me.
 This tool laid it out so simply.
-The Excel export meant I could send it straight to my solicitor."
+The Excel export was brilliant."

 L